 Benefits of Drip Edge

-One of the top quality products Scro’s Roofing offers on our GAF Timberline HD New Roofs is Drip Edge.
+One of the top quality products Scro’s Roofing offers on our GAF Timberline HDZ New Roofs is Drip Edge.

 - With Drip Edge Installed: With drip edge installed, you’ll have the peace of mind knowing that any rain water, melting snow/ice, are properly guided towards the edge of your roof into the gutter.
 Our drip edge slightly overhangs into your gutters so water flows directly into the gutter channel.

 - Without Drip Edge Installed: If drip edge is not installed, you run the risk of water flow slowing down and possibly causing damage to your roof.
 Water can penetrate behind gutters which can cause leaking and rotting of wood trim and worse house framing.

 - Gutters: Before or After?
 We recommend having professional gutter installation done before the roof is installed.
 Once your gutters have been installed, we install the Drip Edge flush with the inner back of gutter edge which ensures proper water drainage and seal.

 Scro’s Roofing Company uses black, white or brown drip edge.
 The black drip edge is the most commonly used on our roofs and gives a fantastic thick shadow affect to the edges.